 The type of fee that works for your matter depends on what kind of case it is. – An experienced and professional lawyer will ensure clients completely understand their fee agreements prior to beginning legal work. – If you have any questions regarding your legal fees, speak to your prospective lawyer or a different one to ensure you can trust the attorney.

-Thanks to our friends and contributors from Butler Tobin for their insight into essentials of legal fees.
+Thanks to our friends and contributors from Butler Law Firm for their insight into essentials of legal fees.